 Diet | Omnivorous |

-From the Family Loricariidae, these Plecostomus are commonly called plecos and known for their peaceful and nocturnal nature.
+From the Family Loricariidae, these Plecostomus are commonly called plecos and are known for their peaceful and nocturnal nature.

 Swordtails